 Access to Civilian Federal Agency Records

-The research potential of the Mid Atlantic Region archival collection is endless.
+The research potential of the National Archives at Philadelphia's archival collection is endless.
 Civil subjects covered include the Chinese exclusion acts, national parks and historic sites, patents and inventions, Philadelphia Mint, labor movement, the Industrial Revolution, the environment, Chesapeake lighthouses, Civil Rights movement, the Philadelphia Centennial Exhibition in 1876, maritime commerce, New Deal, and civil projects.

 Selected finding aids, including a comprehensive guide to archival records, are available by mail and the NARA web site.